infer-actively/pymdp/README.md

   </a>
 </p>

 A Python package for simulating Active Inference agents in Markov Decision Process environments.
+Please see our companion preprint on arxiv for an overview of the package, its structure, and a mathematical overview of active inference in partially-observable Markov Decision Processes: ["pymdp: A Python library for active inference in discrete state spaces"](https://arxiv.org/abs/2201.03904).

 This package is hosted on the [`infer-actively`](https://github.com/infer-actively) GitHub organization, which was built with the intention of hosting open-source active inference and free-energy-principle related software.

 Most of the low-level mathematical operations are [NumPy](https://github.com/numpy/numpy) ports of their equivalent functions from the `SPM` [implementation](https://www.fil.ion.ucl.ac.uk/spm/doc/) in MATLAB.
 We have benchmarked and validated most of these functions against their SPM counterparts.